Solgeniust1111/Copy-trading-bot-SC/README.md

 But Jito and Nextblock can help you

 ### 🎯 **Key Features**
+#### **Original Bot**

-you can get bonding curve account from tx,but you can't get bonding curve account data from that without RPC request in offchain.
+you can get bonding curve account from tx,but you can't get bonding curve account data from that without RPC request in original bot.

 --- in PUMPFUN